 Grilled Chicken Shawarma

-- Clean and oil your grill grates and heat to medium-high heat.
-While the grill heats, thread the chicken onto wide flat skewers (see note), folding the meat back and forth over itself onto the skewer.
+- Clean and oil your grill grates, then heat to medium-high, around 400°F to 450°F. While the grill heats, thread the chicken onto wide flat skewers (see note), folding the meat back and forth over itself onto the skewer.
 Repeat with the remaining chicken.

 Yellow Rice